FOOD

 Egg Yolk

-Egg yolk can be prepared for feeding by shaking yolk in a jar until the water is cloudy.
-Then dispense the yolk using an eyedropper.
+Egg yolk can be prepared for feeding by shaking it in a jar until the water becomes cloudy, then dispensing it with an eyedropper.

 FEEDING HABITATS

-Fish are usually divided into four eating groups: carnivores, herbivores, omnivores, and limnivores.
+Fish are typically classified into four feeding groups: carnivores, herbivores, omnivores, and limnivores.

-Carnivores are meat-eating fish which are usually predatory by nature.
-In the wild, these species feed on fish, insects, insect larvae, and crustaceans.
-Large carnivores may only eat a few times a week.
-Carnivores have a large stomach and a short digestive tract.
-In the aquarium, depending on the size of the carnivore, the fish can be fed live foods and flakes.
+Carnivores are meat-eating fish that naturally prey on fish, insects, insect larvae, and crustaceans.
+Large carnivores may only eat a few times a week, having a large stomach and short digestive tract.
+In aquaria, they are often fed a combination of live foods and flakes.

-Limnivores, also known as mud-eaters, feed on algae and detritus (and the microorganisms that inhabit them), and rasp on wood.
-Limnivores are constantly feeding and have a small stomach with a long digestive tract.
-In aquaria, limnivores can be fed pellets and algae.
+Limnivores (mud-eaters) feed on algae, detritus, and the microorganisms that live within them, often rasping on wood.
+They are constant feeders with a small stomach and long digestive tract.
+In aquaria, limnivores are typically fed pellets and algae.

 FOOD COMPOSITION